At Mere School the staff, children, parents and governors welcome all families to share the very high quality of education we provide.

 To enrich the curriculum by ensuring that all pupils visit a museum, a live theatre/pantomime performance and experience a residential school visit.

-To create a culture of high expectations to enable each pupil to achieve his/her absolute best at an appropriately high standard.
+To create a culture of high expectations to enable each pupil to achieve his/her absolute best at an appropriate high standard.

 To encourage a community based on the values of courtesy, morality, consideration, respect, generosity, forgiveness and fairness.